-Fire protection means all measures that prevent (preventive fire protection or fire prevention) the emergence and spread of a fire (= fire and smoke) and enable the rescue of people and animals as well as effective extinguishing work in the event of a fire (defensive fire protection).
+Fire protection refers to all measures that prevent the occurrence and spread of fire = fire and smoke (preventive fire protection or fire prevention) and make it possible to save people and animals and to carry out effective extinguishing work in the event of fire (defensive fire protection).

-The German legislator prescribes the fulfilment of the fire protection standard in §19 of the Model Building Code, the Accommodation Code and the country-specific Assembly Place Regulations.
-The implementation of national to European standards and approvals began with the adoption of the European Construction Products Directive, which has since been converted into the Construction Products Ordinance (BauPVO).
+The transition from national to European standards and approvals began with the adoption of the European Construction Products Directive, which has since been transformed into the Construction Products Regulation (CPR).

-The new European standard is intended to replace the numerous national standards of the member states.
-It remains to be seen whether the standard will be accepted by all.
+The new European standard is intended to replace the many national standards of the Member States.
+Only time will tell whether the standard will gain universal recognition.

 Here you will find an overview of the most common testing standards worldwide.
+(Only available in German).
 However, these are difficult to compare, as the test methods differ greatly from country to country.